-76 Where confirmed data are derived from a single test portion (i.e. the residue is not violative), the reported result should be that derived from the detection technique considered to be the most accurate.
-Where results for a single test portion are obtained by two or more equally accurate techniques, the mean value may be reported.
+81 Where confirmed data are derived from a single test portion (i.e. the residue is not violative), the reported result should be that derived from the detection technique considered to be the most accurate.
+Where results are obtained by two or more equally accurate techniques, the mean value may be reported.

-77 Where two or more test portions have been analysed, the arithmetic mean of the most accurate results obtained from each portion should be reported.
-Where good comminution and/or mixing of samples is undertaken, the RSD of results between test portions should not exceed 30% for residues significantly above the LOD.
-Close to the LOD, the variation may be higher and additional caution is required in deciding whether or not a limit has been exceeded.
-Alternatively, the limits for repeatability, or reproducibility, given in Directive 93/94/EC (Annex VI to Directive 91/414/EEC), may be applied, although these do not incorporate subsampling error.
-Sub-sampling error can contribute significantly to the uncertainty of results, especially in the case of dithiocarbamates or fumigant determination (paragraph 12).
+82 Where two or more test portions have been analysed, the arithmetic mean of the most accurate results obtained from each portion should be reported.
+Where good comminution and/or mixing of samples has been undertaken, the RSD of results between test portions should not exceed 30% for residues significantly above the LOQ.
+Close to the LOQ, the variation may be higher and additional caution is required in deciding whether or not a limit has been exceeded.
+Alternatively, the limits for repeatability, or reproducibility, given in Directive 93/94/EC (Annex VI to Directive 91/414/EEC), may be applied, although these do not incorporate sub-sampling error (which is particularly important when undertaking dithiocarbamate or fumigant analyses).